Living With This Object

 Date: Circa 1890–1920

-Origin: Not established
+Origin: Not established (unmarked)

-Material: Hardwood frame
+Material: Close-grained hardwood frame

-Condition: Refinished; form and carving retained; sound
+Condition: Refinished; form, proportions, and carving retained; sound

-Dimensions: 14½ W × 15½ D × 37 H in; 19 in seat height
+Dimensions: 14½ W × 15½ D × 37 H in each; 19 in seat height

 -

-Original.
+Original: The complete frames, carved crests, and plank seats.
 The form and proportions are retained; no alteration was made to the structure.

 -

 The crest rail gathers the chair's ornament into a single carved field.
 A fan-form shell crowns the peak, flanked by paired C-scrolls that turn back on themselves at the ends, the scrolled vocabulary the Renaissance Revival drew from classical and Baroque sources.
 At its center a raised roundel holds a stylized acanthus palmette, the leaf the carver's tradition has long used as a sign of cultivation; two disc bosses sit to either side, and a finely stippled ground throws the relief forward.
 A band of carved lunettes runs beneath, above the springing of the back slats.
-The relief is worked from the solid rather than applied, and it continues to read with clarity beneath the restored surface, the cutting unsoftened by the new finish.
+The relief is worked from the solid rather than applied, and it still reads with clarity beneath the restored surface, the cutting unsoftened by the new finish.

 -